 After you’ve added the WordArt to the document, please click on the WordArt tab > Change Shape, then select the circle under Follow Path.

 7] Set the circular word around a picture or shape

 To top it off, drag the newly created WordArt and place it around a circular picture.
 Simply drag the edge of the WordArt to ensure it fits perfectly around, and that’s it, you’re done.

-How do you insert text in Microsoft Word?
+How do I insert text into a shape in Word?

 To insert text into a shape in a Microsoft Word document, access the Insert menu, click on the Text Box drop-down menu, and choose Draw Text Box.
 Now click on the document, use the Insert Shapes menu from the left section, select a shape, and add that shape to the document.
 You can also select Shape Styles, Shape Effects, etc., and write your text in that shape.

 Read: How to download Microsoft Word, Excel, PowerPoint on Mac.